effektif/user-docs/docs/integration/connectors.rst

    Configuring basic authentication

-When you configure a connector to use Basic authentication, Signavio Workflow will pre-emptively include an ``Authorization`` header when sending requests to the connector endpoints.
+When you configure a connector to use Basic authentication, Workflow Accelerator will pre-emptively include an ``Authorization`` header when sending requests to the connector endpoints.
 In Basic authentication, the header value consists of the authentication scheme name ``Basic`` followed by a space and the Base64-encoded user name and password, separated by a colon (``signavio:8n4f-Rm3V-Xz0r-Igew-L1fK``).
 This results in a request header that looks like::